 The Arizona State University’s College of Health Solutions (CHS) Science of Health Care Delivery program is seeking a full-time, 9-month tenure-eligible faculty member at the rank of Associate Professor or Professor in the area of health systems.
-Within the broad area of health systems, we particularly encourage applications from candidates who have research expertise in one or more of the following areas: quality improvement, performance management, health services research, population health, health equity, payment reform, health care delivery innovations, comparative effectiveness, high-value health care, and improving care for complex patients.
+Within the broad area of health systems, we particularly encourage applications from candidates who have research expertise in one or more of the following areas: health services research, quality improvement, performance management, payment reform, health care delivery innovations, population health, health equity, and high-value patient-centered health care.

 Responsibilities for this position include developing and maintaining a successful research program, teaching undergraduate and graduate courses, mentoring students and junior faculty, and providing service to the program and university as well as to the community and profession.
 The ideal candidate will present evidence of a successful research trajectory commensurate with the rank of Associate Professor or Professor, including a sustained extramural funding and peer-reviewed publications, and a strong commitment to high quality teaching and mentoring.

-Here at the College of Health Solutions we work hard to maximize opportunities for people of diverse backgrounds, abilities, and perspectives.
-The College values our cultural and intellectual diversity, and continually strives to foster a welcoming and inclusive environment for all faculty, staff, and students that we believe is key to our success as a community.
-Veterans and all individuals who can strengthen the diversity of our academic community are encouraged to apply.
+At ASU and the College of Health Solutions, we work to maximize opportunities for people of diverse backgrounds, abilities and perspectives.
+We value and encourage cultural and intellectual diversity, and strive to foster a welcoming and inclusive environment for all faculty, staff and students — which we believe is critical to our success as a community.
+All individuals who can strengthen the diversity of our academic community are encouraged to apply, and will be considered without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other basis protected by law.

 About the College of Health Solutions

-Current training programs include behavioral health, biomedical diagnostics, biomedical informatics, executive and continuing education, exercise science, health promotion, health sciences, kinesiology, medical studies, nutrition, population health, the science of health care delivery, and speech and hearing science.
-Our programs are offered at ASU’s Downtown Phoenix, Tempe, Polytechnic, West and Lake Havasu campuses, as well as on Mayo Clinic’s campus in north Phoenix.
-We maintain research facilities in cooperation with multiple community partners, including an expansion of the Phoenix Biomedical Campus that is in development through a public-private partnership that will increase collaborative opportunities with private companies and offer an additional 200,000 square feet of space for research and clinical trials.
+Current training programs include behavioral health, biomedical diagnostics, biomedical informatics, exercise science, health promotion, health sciences, kinesiology, medical studies, nutrition, population health, the science of health care delivery, and speech and hearing science.
+Our programs are offered at ASU’s Downtown Phoenix, Tempe, West and Lake Havasu campuses, as well as on Mayo Clinic’s Scottsdale campus.
+We maintain research facilities in cooperation with multiple community partners, including an expansion of the Phoenix Biomedical Campus that is in development through a public- private partnership that will increase collaborative opportunities with private companies and offer an additional 200,000 square feet of space for research and clinical trials.

 About Arizona State University